or-fusion/pao/doc/readthedocs/examples.rst

     L.A[L] = [[-1], [1], [1], [-2]]
     L.b = [-3, 0, 12, 4]

-    with SolverFactory('pao.lbp.FA') as solver:
+    with Solver('pao.mpr.FA') as solver:
         results = solver.solve(M)

-When native Python data values are used to initialize a ``LinearBilevelProblem``, they are converted into numpy and scipy data types.
-This facilitates the use of ``LinearBilevelProblem`` objects for defining numerical solvers using a consistent, convenient API for numerical operations (e.g. matrix-vector multiplication).
+When native Python data values are used to initialize a ``LinearMultilevelProblem``, they are converted into numpy and scipy data types.
+This facilitates the use of ``LinearMultilevelProblem`` objects for defining numerical solvers using a consistent, convenient API for numerical operations (e.g. matrix-vector multiplication).